 Audio lovers who know of Audeze know that it means serious business in the headphone industry.
 The company builds some of the highest-end headsets out there, that use top-notch planar magnetic drivers.
 Unfortunately, that doesn’t mean a whole lot to many people, because those headphones are at unreachable prices.
 Many of us are happy with lower-end audio like the V-MODA ZN.

 Times are a-changing, though, and Audeze has just expanded its portfolio into the on-ear segment, with the new SINE series.
 The SINE still uses Audeze’s killer planar magnetic technology, but the best part is the more reasonable price tag – $499.
 Sure, it’s still relatively pricey, but you should expect stellar quality.
+If you want a free pair of headphones, take a look at our Urbanears Tanto headphones review.
 Let’s find out the scoop in our Audeze SINE On-Ear Review.

 Price: $538 on Amazon